Wills and Intestacy

 Q. Who must be left property in a Florida Will?

-A. Florida residents do not have to leave anything to any family member (including children) except a surviving spouse.
+A. Florida requires that you only have to leave your estate to your surviving spouse and minor children.
+You do not have to leave anything to your adult children.
 A surviving spouse must be left 30% of your estate.
 This 30% right is called the "elective share" and replaced the old "Dower" right of 1/3 of the estate.

 Q. What is a "pour-over" will?